EleutherAI/website/content-blog/year-one.md

 {{</blockquote>}}
 {{<blockquote author="Shivanshu Purohit (ML Engineer)">}}
 I first heard about EleutherAI in August, during a paper discussion in Yannic Kilcher’s discord server.
 Someone mentioned a group of people trying to replicate GPT-3, and being one of the salty people who hadn’t yet gotten the access to the OpenAI API, I was curious as to how it was even possible that a rag-tag discord server could even dare to have such an ambitious goal.
 Eventually I started observing from afar and began appreciating the knowledge base the entire server represented and thought ‘damn, this might actually be possible’.
 I also started focusing on AI safety for the first time in my life courtesy of our general focus on alignment, realizing the dangers a superhuman intelligence poses and how real it actually is as of today.
 It's been quite a ride for me: I found my first stable employment in no small part thanks to the friends I made at Eleuther, working on a project that will most certainly have a global impact and most importantly, vastly increasing my understanding of deep learning.
 {{</blockquote>}}
+{{<blockquote author="Laurence Golding (Web Developer / Programmer / ML Groupie)">}}
+I was bored and stumbled in here from a Reddit post, then proceeded to spend the next month doing data scraping and processing.
+It turns out there is a lot of grind behind those nice papers on arXiv!
+That and ML methods often don’t generalize well to different datasets.
+The work ethic in this community is obscenely high, with many losing sleep in a desperate attempt to avert eradication by killer robots.
+Eleuther has been an amazing learning experience for me, and a great maintainer of sanity during the turbulent start of the 2020s.
+{{</blockquote>}}
 {{<blockquote author="Charles Foster (R&D Scientist)">}}
 Even as a lurker in the early days, I immediately got the sense of *Oh, this is gonna be big with Eleuther* (then LibreAI).
 There’s something about a collaboration between folks from across the world, most of whom have never met or who go by pseudonyms, doing AI research against all odds, that really stokes a feeling of frenetic excitement.
 Also, EleutherAI happens to host some of the smartest and strangest characters I know, who I have the pleasure of hanging out with in the {{<discord/channel "#research">}} channel and working on projects with.
 They say iron sharpens iron, and I think that applies: there’s a virtuous cycle here that somehow leads to high-caliber research and high-caliber memes alike.
 I’m truly excited to see where the next year takes all of us.